 Daily COVID-19 Screener for Campus Access

-After completing the daily screener, you will receive either a clearance to enter an NYU building (“Screener Status: Pass”) or be directed not to enter an NYU building.
+After completing the Daily Screener, you will receive either a green “PASS” to enter an NYU building or red “FAIL” and be directed not to enter an NYU building.
 This confirmation will be emailed to you and must be presented to the Public Safety Officer at the building entrance, either on your phone's screen, tablet, laptop, or in printed form.

 Do not proceed to campus if you do not receive authorization.

 To access the Daily Screener students, faculty, and employees must have obtained and received the results of a Binx or NYU BioReference COVID-19 test within the prior 14 days.
 Those in the NYU community who have not been tested and received results through Binx or BioReference in the previous 14 days will not be able to complete the Daily Screener – thereby not being permitted to enter NYU buildings.

 Visitors, vendors, and affiliates must also attest to having received a negative PCR diagnostic text within the prior 14 days.
 Those that have not will not be permitted to complete the Daily Screener and will not be able to enter NYU buildings.
 Learn more on the Campus Visitors page.

 Your Testing and Building Access Status